-If your child is injured during camp, we will do our best to notify the parent as soon as possible.
+If your child is injured during camp (more than simple cuts/scrapes), we will do our best to notify the parent as soon as possible.
 Minor injuries may be treated on site or at the local health clinic with parent permission.
 Parents are responsible for the cost of any outside medical care or expenses incurred while attending camp.

 If a camper gets sick at camp, they will be sent home to recover and seek medical treatment.
 Health care staff will isolate and treat the sick individual until parents/guardians can pick them up.
 Contagious illness spreads very quickly in the camp environment, and we do our very best to eliminate the spread of illness within our camp community.

 At least two licensed health care professionals (RN or higher) are on site while camp is in session to provide both routine and emergency care for campers.
 An AED is on site, and Vashon Island EMS services can be at camp in 20 minutes or less.
 In addition, all staff are First Aid and CPR certified, and go through training and rehearsal for a wide range of emergency situations.